 -Payton's new solo marimba recordings are out.
 The Solo Marimba Commissions, vol. 1 and Solo Marimba Improvisations, vol. 1, both on Equilibrium, both available everywhere online.

 -Payton is working on a book about experimental music and endurance sports.
 Working title is Pushing the Limits, Adventures in Experimental Music and Extreme Endurance Sports.
-The book includes interviews with musicians Stuart Saunders Smith, Elliott Sharp, and others, as well as endurance athletes like David Horton and Kurt Refsnider.
+The book includes interviews with musicians Stuart Saunders Smith, Steve Schick, and others, as well as endurance athletes like David Horton and Kurt Refsnider.